 - pinch of salt

-- In a medium bowl, mix together the sourdough starter, pumpkin puree, milk, brown sugar, pumpkin pie spice and melted butter until combined.
+- In a medium bowl, mix together sourdough discard, pumpkin puree, milk, brown sugar, pumpkin pie spice and melted butter until combined.

-- Add baking powder, salt and whole wheat flour, stirring until no more dry spots remain.
+- Add baking powder, salt and whole wheat flour, stirring until no dry spots remain.

-- Preheat a non-sticking pan, greasing lightly with butter or cooking oil.
+- Preheat a non-sticking pan, coating lightly with butter or cooking oil.